romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 In chromitites, Chr grains occur in a matrix of serpentine (Srp) and Chl.
 They may exhibit thin Fe-rich alteration rims and inclusions of Cpx, Amp, sulfides (mainly Pn and Ccp) and PGM (near grain boundaries in type II), as well as Chl and locally Ap in type-I and Ol in type-II chromitites.
 Detailed study of the PGM revealed a remarkably diversity of primary and secondary platinum-group sulphides, alloys, arsenides and other minerals (Moreno et al. 1999).

-> NOTE: Add microphotograph of chromitite/PGM
+> NOTE PETRO: Add microphotograph of chromitite/PGM

 #### Other rocks